ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/Research_Methods/Insulin_README.md

 - **Bias Detection**: Identifying and mitigating any potential biases in the proposal, ensuring a fair and objective evaluation.
 - **Comprehensive Reporting**: Generating detailed reports summarizing the findings of the review process, including strengths, weaknesses, and recommendations for improvement.

-## Imaginary Methodology Overview for how the Meta-Insulin Grant Pipeline WOULD/COULD be 🔎
+## Hypothetical Methodology for the Meta-Insulin Grant Pipeline 🔎

 The Pre-Pro-Insulin process employs a series of sophisticated steps analogous to the Pre-Pro-Grant process: